WASasquatch/ComfyUI_LMStudio_EasyQuery/README.md

 ```

 ## Installation
-Open manager and search Manager for `WAS LM Studio Easy-Query`, or:
+Open manager and search Manager for `WAS LMStudio Easy-Query`, or:

-1. Place this folder in `ComfyUI/custom_nodes/comfyui_lmstudio_nodes`.
+1. Place this folder in `ComfyUI/custom_nodes/ComfyUI_LMStudio_EasyQuery`.
 2. Start or restart ComfyUI.
 On startup, this pack clears:
    - `temp_convos/` (temporary conversations)